backand/docs/docs/what_would_you_like_to_do/retrieve_data/index.md

 ## Filter and Predefined Filter

-You can supply a query string parameter named `filter` to filter your objects during fetch.
+You can supply a query string parameter named 'filter' to filter your objects during fetch.
 This could be useful in developm situations, or as a part of a UI with search functionality, allowing your users to see whatever they wish.
 You can either create a filter with NoSQL syntax (see [NoSQL Query Language](../apidocs/nosql_query_language/NoSQL_Query_Language) for syntax), or with JSON containing a field name, an operator, and a value:

 ```
 [{"fieldName":"firstName","operator":"contains","value":"oh"}]